Guides

 Where each one works best

 Reach for shiplap when you want a relaxed, open feeling.
-Think living rooms, bedrooms, a wall behind a bed, sunrooms, and anywhere you're after that bright Florida-coastal look.
+Living rooms, bedrooms, the wall behind a bed, sunrooms, anywhere you're after that bright Florida-coastal look.
 Horizontal lines also help a narrow room feel less narrow.

 Reach for board and batten when you want height and refinement.
 It shines in entryways and foyers, dining rooms, hallways, stairwells, and powder rooms.
-It's especially good in spaces with tall or tray ceilings, where the vertical battens have room to do their work.
+It really earns its keep in spaces with tall or tray ceilings, where the vertical battens have room to do their work.
 We did exactly that in a Nocatee hallway, where the verticals turned a long blank corridor into the most character-rich space in the house, and again in a Vilano Beach home near St. Augustine.

 Guides by AVP Construction JAX in Northeast Florida, Jacksonville, FL